Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                and connection will always be rejected.
                                WARNING: This setting should never be used in production environments!
+      --rur, --rejectunknownrevocationstatus, --RejectUnknownRevocationStatus[=VALUE]
+                             Set this to `False` to accept certificates presented by a server that have an unknown revocation status.
+                               WARNING: This setting should never be used in production environments!
+                               Default: `True`.
       --ct, --createsessiontimeout, --CreateSessionTimeout=VALUE
                              Amount of time in seconds to wait until a session is connected.